Calzizzle/F.A.S.T.-FIRST-ALLIANCE-SELECTION-TOOL/README.md

 # What are the different roles?

-- ELITE AUTO SCORER
-High total EPA
-Auto heavily contributes
-Likely autonomous gamepiece specialist
+ELITE AUTO SCORER – High total EPA with a strong share coming from autonomous.
+Usually an auto-focused specialist that consistently drives early match advantage.

-- ELITE POWER SCORER
-Very high teleop EPA
-Primary match carry robot
+ELITE POWER SCORER – Very high total EPA dominated by teleop output.
+Primary match carry robot that scores heavily during driver control.

-- AUTO SPECIALIST
-Strong auto compared to teleop
-Likely autonomous-focused bot

-- PRIMARY SCORER
-High teleop output
-Core scoring robot in alliance

-- HIGH VALUE HYBRID
-Balanced strong robot
-No single dominant phase

-- TELEOP RELIABLE
-Consistent mid-high scoring in teleop
-Stable 2nd/3rd pick candidate

-- DEFENSIVE / UTILITY
-Low scoring EPA
+ELITE ALL-AROUND – High total EPA with balanced auto and teleop contribution.
+Strong in all phases with no clear weakness.

+AUTO SPECIALIST – Auto makes up a large portion of total output.
+Robot is primarily valuable for autonomous performance and early match control.

+PRIMARY SCORER – Teleop-heavy robot with strong scoring output during driver control.
+Main offensive contributor for an alliance.

+HIGH VALUE HYBRID – Balanced contributions between auto and teleop with strong overall EPA.
+Reliable, flexible playoff pick.

+TELEOP RELIABLE – Consistent teleop contributor with stable scoring output.
+Solid mid-to-late pick for sustained performance.

+AUTO CONTRIBUTOR – Noticeable but not dominant autonomous contribution.
+Adds value in auto without being a primary focus.

+BALANCED SUPPORT – Even distribution of contributions with moderate EPA.
+Flexible utility robot with no strong specialization.

+LOW SCORING SUPPORT – Lower overall scoring impact but still contributes in matches.
+Often used for niche tasks or backup scoring.

-Likely defense, cycle disruption, or support
+DEFENSIVE / UTILITY – Low scoring output but provides value through defense, disruption, or support roles.

-- DEFENSE / DEVELOPMENT
-Very low EPA
-Needs improvement or niche utility role
+DEFENSE / DEVELOPMENT – Very low total EPA.
+Primarily defensive, learning, or developing robot with minimal scoring contribution.